 - Preheat oven to 350°F (176°C).
 Line a baking sheet with parchment paper.

 - Peel the bananas and place in a large mixing bowl.
-Mash with your hands or a fork.
-Add the peanut butter and stir to combine.
+Mash with your hands or a fork, and measure to make sure you have 1 cup mashed banana.
+Add the peanut butter, and whisk to combine.

 - Using a tablespoon or large cookie scoop, measure out 2 tablespoon dough per cookie.
 Use your palms to roll into a ball, then flatten into shape.
-Tip!
-When forming the cookies, try to arrange the chocolate chips near the tops of the cookies and not too close together.
-This helps the mixture hold together and ensures tasty chocolate in each bite!
+Place on the baking sheet (they don't spread).
+Tip: When forming the cookies, try to arrange the chocolate chips near the tops of the cookies and not too close together.
+This helps the mixture hold together and ensures tasty chocolate in every bite!

-- Place on the prepared baking sheet (the cookies won't spread in the oven).
-Bake for 9 to 11 minutes or until the cookies appear lightly set and golden.
-Cool on the baking sheet.
+- Bake for 9 to 11 minutes or until the cookies appear lightly set and golden.
+Allow to cool on the baking sheet.

 Notes